 Urban development is connected to the notions of image and perception.
 Principal investigator Susana Zapke is convinced that music plays an essential part in that context.
 This is why the project also intends to answer questions about the future development of urban spaces and provide a model for other metropolises.
 Like a modular kit, the virtual platform is designed to appeal to different target groups who may retrieve different sonic images and their connections in time and space according to their selected topics and interests. – Interactive Music Mapping Vienna wants to provide a multidimensional sensory experience for users to explore the sonic identities of Vienna.

 Susana Zapke studied musicology and literature, as well as piano and double bass in Germany, Austria and France.
 She teaches and conducts research at the Musik und Kunst (MUK) Privatuniversität der Stadt Wien.
-She was appointed Prorector in 2014 and has been heading the Department for Science and Research as of 2015.
+She was Prorector at MUK from 2014 to 2018 and head of the Department for Science and Research.

 Project website: http://www.musicmapping.at/